- Tullin ohjeet

 Requested procedure

-The service fills in the requested customs procedure on the basis of your earlier selections.
-The service will display the customs procedure you selected when you started lodging the declaration.
-If you notice that it’s not the correct customs procedure, stop completing the declaration, go back to the start view and select the correct customs declaration.
+The service fills in the requested customs procedure based on your earlier choices.
+The service will display the customs procedure you chose when you started lodging the declaration.
+If the customs procedure is incorrect, you’ll have to start lodging the declaration all over again.

 Previous procedure